YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario07/README.md

 As the Astra Connector is linked to Astra Control Center, you can also check that Wordpress appeared in the GUI:
 <p align="center"><img src="Images/ACC_wpargo.png" width="768"></p>

-In the current version, the Astra Connector will automatically create a CR for the object store (AppVault) once the first application CR is present.
 The _schedule.yaml_ file uploaded in the Gitea repo does not have the current value !!
-Time to change that value, upload the file to the repo & let ArgoCD do its magic:
+Time to change that value, upload the file to the repo, modify the ArgoCD CR & let ArgoCD do its magic:
 ```bash
 rke2
 APPVAULT=$(kubectl get appvault -n astra-connector -o name | awk -F '/' '{print $2}')